-Roberto Sironi is an Italian designer who has worked with countless design studios.
-Over the years, he has developed his own design approach and considers each project as a story.
-Each story reveals itself through research and evolves in different aspects, from rituals and anthropological references to historical memory.
-His contemporary touch stays faithful to the appropriate context, wherein Roberto draws a synthetic and minimal style, while revealing the poetry of the object.
+Roberto is an Italian designer who has worked with countless design studios.
+Over the years, he has developed his own design approach and considers each project as a story- revealing itself through research and evolving in different aspects, from rituals and anthropological references to historical memory.